datanav/docs/rdf-support.rst

     ["add", "<rdfs:label>", "Bob"]
     ..

-You can also use the CURIES in path expressions in the same way as any other property name.
+You can also use the CURIEs in path expressions in the same way as any other property name.
 If you want to add a URI literal as part of your transformed entity you can use the DTL :ref:`curie function <curie_function>`, which takes a prefix and a value expression (i.e. a literal or a function) and produces a URI property value: